MMP measurement URLs for app advertising

 Third party Mobile Measurement Platforms

-Amazon Advertising has integrated with several mobile measurement platforms (MMPs).
+Amazon Ads has integrated with several mobile measurement platforms (MMPs).
 This means app advertisers who have also integrated their app with one of these MMPs can surface install and in-app events from their managed Fire Tablet or Fire TV campaigns to Amazon.
 This event data can help Amazon account managers identify quality installs and apply optimization strategies that drive toward goals based on advertising cost-per-action (CPA) or return-on-investment (ROI).

 Amazon has reserved some of the MMP data parameters to pass identifying information for devices, impressions, and ad campaigns.
 Advertisers need to follow the parameter specs below so that these identifiers can be transmitted to Amazon systems.
 The following table is a list of all currently certified MMPs and the supported locales by device type.
 Note that both event types install and in-app are supported only in the US locale; UK and DE locales only support install (not in-app) events.